ilufang/uiuc-better-catalog/README.md

 **Download for Windows/Linux/MacOS: [See release page](https://github.com/ilufang/uiuc-better-catalog/releases)**

 *Notice: The current repository is the version as of the end of the ENG198 course.
 Not fully tested & optimized.
 Expect bugs.
-We will continue to update this project and will release a (relatively) stable version by 1/20/2017*
+We will continue to update this project and will probably release a (relatively) stable version recently*

 ## Features